Find out how unemployment benefits and workers’ comp work together in Arizona

 There are no limits to how long you can collect permanent disability workers’ compensation benefits, though generally it ranges from 3-7 years.
 As long as your doctor says you are unable to work, you may collect benefits in most cases.
 The insurance company will determine the amount you receive each month—usually around two-thirds of your regular salary.

-Collecting unemployment and workers’ compensation
+Can I get unemployment and workers’ comp?

 In most cases, you are unable to collect unemployment while you are receiving workers’ compensation benefits.
 However, in some states, you may receive temporary partial disability payments if you are able to do some light-duty work but can’t perform your regular duties.
 If your employer doesn’t offer light duty, you may be able to receive unemployment benefits.